Canadian Softball Associations

 This organization leads the development of softball with a focus on providing opportunities for participation in a positive, healthy atmosphere that is consistent with sportsmanship, being a directed athlete development program and promoting opportunities for success at all levels of competition.
 The association has four softball teams under its umbrella: the adult men’s and women’s softball teams and the junior men’s and women’s softball teams.
 All are nationally ranked and are active in international competitions.

 Although the association is non-commercial, it still has its board of directors.
-It is elected by the other associations located in the 12 provinces of the country.
+It is elected by the other associations located in the 13 provinces and territories of the country.
 These are usually territorial organizations.

 Parkwood Hills Softball Association